wjxiz1992/spark-rapids/docs/dev/replay-exec.md

-This doc describes how to dump an Exec runtime meta and column batch data to a local directory, and replay the Exec with the dumped meta and data.
+This doc describes how to dump an Exec runtime meta and column batch data to a directory, and replay the Exec with the dumped meta and data.
 When encountering a perf issue using this tool can dump the runtime meta/data and then replay.
 It will spend less time when collecting NSYS and NCU information when replaying the dumped runtime meta/data.